amiraliakbari/amirali.id.ir/projects/android-feature-location.md

 Having a project-level parser made it very easy to generate some insightful reports about large projects.
 Having better vision of the overall project code structure is very near to the purpose of feature location, so I tried creating an automatic line-of-code (LOC) analyzer using my project parser.
-Below, you can see results  of LOC analyses I have made using iy for a few sample project.
+Below, you can see results  of LOC analyses I have made using it for a few sample project.
 Thanks to superb [d3.js][2] library, the reports are fully interactive - try clicking on segments!
 The initial code for the reports are by [Andereas Dewes][4].